seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

   }
 ```

 The comments tell you what we're doing.
 First, we're getting a timestamp in milliseconds and checking if it's been long enough since we fired the last missile to fire another.
-We're also checking if the array containing the missiles on screen is greater than the maximum.
+We're also checking if the array containing the missiles on screen is bigger than the maximum size.

 If either check fails, we return and don't continue.